Tutel: Adaptive Mixture-of-Experts at Scale: Abstract

 \section{Abstract}

-In recent years, Mixture-of-Experts (MoE) has emerged as a promising technique for deep learning that can scale the model capacity to trillion-plus parameters while reducing the computing cost via sparse computation.
-While MoE opens a new frontier of exceedingly large models, its implementation over thousands of GPUs has been limited due to mismatch between the dynamic nature of MoE and static parallelism/pipelining of the system.
+Sparsely-gated mixture-of-experts (MoE) has been widely adopted to scale deep learning models to trillion-plus parameters with fixed computational cost.
+The algorithmic performance of MoE relies on its token routing mechanism that forwards each input token to the right sub-models or \textit{experts}.
+While token routing dynamically determines the amount of expert workload at runtime, existing systems suffer inefficient computation due to their \textit{static execution}, namely static parallelism and pipelining, which does not adapt to the dynamic workload.

-We present \tutel{}, a highly scalable stack design and implementation for MoE with dynamically adaptive parallelism and pipelining. \tutel{} delivers adaptive parallelism switching and adaptive pipelining at runtime, which achieves up to $1.74\times$ and $2.00\times$ single MoE layer speedup, respectively.
-We also propose a novel two-dimensional hierarchical algorithm for MoE communication speedup that outperforms the previous state-of-the-art up to $20.7\times$ over 2,048 GPUs.
-Aggregating all techniques, \tutel{} finally delivers \textbf{4.96$\times$} and \textbf{5.75$\times$} speedup of a single MoE layer on 16 GPUs and 2,048 GPUs, respectively, over Fairseq: Meta’s Facebook AI Research Sequence-to-Sequence Toolkit (\tutel{} is now partially adopted by Fairseq). \tutel{} source code is available in public: \url{https://github.com/microsoft/tutel}.
+We present \tutel{}, a highly scalable stack design and implementation for MoE with dynamically adaptive parallelism and pipelining. \tutel{} designs an identical layout for distributing MoE model parameters and input data, \blue{which can be leveraged by switchable parallelism and dynamic pipelining methods without mathematical inequivalence or tensor migration overhead.} This enables adaptive parallelism/pipelining optimization at \textit{zero cost} during runtime.
+Based on this key design, \tutel{} also implements various MoE acceleration techniques including Flexible \AtoA{}, two-dimensional hierarchical (2DH) \AtoA{}, fast encode/decode, etc. Aggregating all techniques, \tutel{} finally delivers \textbf{4.96$\times$} and \textbf{5.75$\times$} speedup of a single MoE layer over 16 and 2,048 A100 GPUs, respectively, over the previous state-of-the-art.

 Our evaluation shows that \tutel{} efficiently and effectively runs a real-world MoE-based model named SwinV2-MoE, built upon Swin Transformer V2, a state-of-the-art computer vision architecture.
-On efficiency, \tutel{} accelerates SwinV2-MoE, achieving up to \speedupforfairseq\ and \speedupforfairseqeval\ speedup in training and inference over Fairseq, respectively.
+On efficiency, \tutel{} accelerates SwinV2-MoE, achieving up to $1.55\times$ and $2.11\times$ speedup in training and inference over Fairseq, respectively.
 On effectiveness, the SwinV2-MoE model achieves superior accuracy in both pre-training and down-stream computer vision tasks such as COCO object detection than the counterpart dense model, indicating the readiness of \tutel{} for end-to-end real-world model training and inference.
-SwinV2-MoE is open sourced in \url{https://github.com/microsoft/Swin-Transformer}.